Inclusion & Mental Health Team

 Hollie Edwards is our Director of Mental Health and Well-being.

 As Director of Mental Health and Well-being, part of my role in school is to ensure our children understand what mental health is, help them to identify and recognise their many different emotions and know how to express them in a healthy manner.
-As a school, it is important to us that our children’s well-being is supported on a day-to-day basis.
+As a school, it is important to us that our children’s well-being is supported on a day-to-day basis; this was recognised in May 2019 when we achieved silver status for the Carnegie Centre of Excellence Mental Health in School award.
 This may be by using mindfulness, through class discussions during P4C and PSHE, outside doing the daily mile or by having a 1:1 conversation.

 As a qualified counsellor, I see children for 1:1 counselling in school.
 Supporting the mental health and well-being of children is vital in today’s society as we are seeing an increase in emotional difficulties, such as anxiety.
 Speaking to a counsellor gives them the opportunity to express how they are feeling in a way that is comfortable for them as individuals.

-Life as Behaviour Support Leader can be very varied and challenging but never boring…
+Life as Positive Behaviour Mentor can be very varied and challenging but never boring…

-My role within the school is to promote positive behaviour; it’s about taking the time to listen and talk to the child.
-Most issues on the playground are typical childlike behaviours, sometimes children do show other behaviours which may lead to poor choices.
-In these cases, I will then talk to the class teacher and/ or other members of the SEN and Mental Health and Well-being Teams.
-Between us we can find the best way to help and support the child/children.
+My role within the school is to promote positive behaviour; it is about taking the time to listen and talk to the child.
+Most issues on the playground are typical childlike behaviours, sometimes children demonstrate behaviours which can lead to poor choices.
+In these cases, I will talk to the class teacher and/ or other members of the SEN and Mental Health and Well-being Teams.
+Between us we work to find the best way to help and support the child/children.

-In my role children do come and find me for all sorts of reasons; just for a chat about a worry or a concern they may have.
-Just listening to them is all it takes sometimes.
-Being able to point the child in the right direction or support them to make the right decision in regard to their behaviour is always so rewarding.
+In my role children do come and find me for all sorts of reasons; sometimes just for a chat about a worry or a concern they may have.
+Listening to them is an important aspect of my role.
+Being able to point the child in the right direction or support them to make the right decision in regard to their behaviour is always very rewarding.

 Within the team, we encourage children to follow the school behaviour trail.
-This may lead to formal sanctions, such as a detention but will be closely supported by signposting, if needed, or Restorative Justice work.
+This may lead to formal sanctions, such as a detention if needed, or some Restorative Justice work.